 Most everything is reasonably well marked, but the signs have had a nasty habit of being vandalized or completely disappearing in the last few years.

-There are signs for the Japanese gardens, and the Rose Garden is across the street.
+There are signs for the Japanese gardens, and the Rose Garden is across the street from the gardens.
 Getting back to the Wildwood Trail from there depends a bit on where you wind up, as there are several options.
 The easiest option for going south on the Wildwood from the Rose Garden is probably going to be to go to the Elephant House (a rentable children's play and party house near the playground at the south side of the Rose Garden) and take the trail that is across the street from there.
 It climbs back up the hill and re-joins the Wildwood trail.
 This trail actually goes to the downhill side of the Rose Garden but it isn't easy at all to find from the Rose Garden itself, so finding it by the playground is probably your best bet.
 At worst, you will have to go back the way you came.

 The Pittock Mansion is not particularly well marked, but the Wildwood trail delivers you to the parking lot.
 Just walk down the hill in the parking lot and you will come to the mansion.
 This is the parking lot that you come to at the top of the hill between crossing Cornell Road and crossing Burnside.